idkwim/pp201802/README.md

 ### Scala
 - Latest version: [2.12.6](https://www.scala-lang.org/)
-- Use IDEs supporting Scala.
+- Use IDEs to write a Scala program.
     + IntelliJ IDEA, Eclipse, etc
+    + Reading 'Scala setting.pdf' will be helpful.

 #### Honor Code: *DO NOT CHEAT*